tsafacjo/gogo_news_analyzer/README.md

 # gogonewsanalyze

-Scrapper africa economy and stor result on S3
+Scrapper africa economy and store result on S3